Trusted

 The need for stablecoins

-Reducing volatility: This is the most pressing need for stablecoins.
+Reducing volatility: This is the most pressing need for any stablecoin.
 Traditional cryptocurrencies are volatile, and investors wanting to participate in the market need assets that can at least promise a considerable level of stability.
 Improved stability also helps with market predictions and institutional investment.

-Hedging: By virtue of their stability, stablecoins provide investors with the option to hedge their wealth against uncertainty.
+Hedging: By virtue of their stability, these tokens provide investors with the option to hedge their wealth against uncertainty.
 Even citizens in inflation-ridden economies can use these assets to preserve their wealth, often as a store of value.

 The advantages of stablecoins